Problems with plain English

 Plain English is not good for machine translation

-In The Global English style guide, Kohl gives many guidelines about how to write for machine translation.
+In The Global English Style Guide, Kohl gives many guidelines about how to write for machine translation.

 Plain English is not designed for machine translation.
 Therefore, plain English gives bad translations more frequently than text that is designed for machine translation.